owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 ## Considered Options

-* External identity management system is writeable and has all necessary APIs
+There are two case to consider:
-* External identity management system is read only and provides an interface to query users
+* External identity management system provides an OIDC IdP and an interface to query users
-* External identity management system is read only and does NOT provide an API to query users
+* External identity management system provides just an OIDC IdP with no possibility to query users

 ## Decision Outcome

-tbd
+It's not really possible single out any of the options for this ADR.
+In the end we will likely need to support both scenarios.

 ### Positive Consequences: <!-- optional -->

+* Very flexible integration with a wide range of external systems

 ### Negative consequences: <!-- optional -->

+* configuration complexity, high support efforts
+* Increasingly complex code in oCIS

 ## Pros and Cons of the Options <!-- optional -->

-### External identity management system is writeable and has all necessary APIs

-IdP sends all necessary claims: uuid, username, email, displayname, avatar url IdP allows lookup of display properties by the uuid or email/username

-* Good, because we can fully rely on the external identity management system
-* Bad, because we need write access to provision guest accounts (very few customers are willing to provide that)

 ### External identity management system is read only and provides an interface to query users (e.g. Coporate Active Directy)

 IdP sends sub & iss and mail or username claims, Identity Management System provides APIs (e.g.
 LDAP, SCIM, REST ...) to lookup additional user information.
-All services use the CS3 API to look up the account for the given email or username, where CS3 then uses a backend that relies on the APIs provided by the IdM.
+All oCIS services use the CS3 API to look up the account for the given email or username, where CS3 then uses a backend that relies on the APIs provided by the IdM.

 * Good, because we can rely on the external identity management
 * Good, because ocis services only need to know about the CS3 user provider API, which acts as an